Best diving in Thailand - top 8 - Bluewater Dive Travel

 Great for spotting manta rays and whale sharks

 A dive liveaboard is the best way to get the most out of Similan Islands diving.
-Abundant marine life, big pelagics, soft and hard coral plus easy diving conditions, warm waters and relatively good visibility are some of the reasons many scuba divers are fond of this destination.
-There are also plenty of macro subjects but most divers visit the islands to see the manta rays and whale sharks.
-Moreover, you can see a good number of shark species when scuba diving in the Similan Islands.
+Abundant marine life, big pelagics, soft and hard coral, easy diving conditions, warm waters, and relatively good visibility are reasons many scuba divers are fond of this destination.
+There are also plenty of macro subjects, but most divers visit the islands to look for manta rays and whale sharks.
+Moreover, you can see a number of shark species when scuba diving in the Similan Islands.

 Interested in diving in the Similan Islands?
 You can read more about the destination from our Similan Islands Dive Travel Guide or Similan Islands Liveaboards page.